Imagine you are on a trip to Vietnam and as you doze off you realized you've forgotten something: checking recommendations for Halal Food in Vietnam!

 Image Credit: Baba's Kitchen

-Tired of Vietnamese food after days of eating seafood and vegetarian spring rolls?
-Then check out Baba's Kitchen located near the city center in Ho Chi Minh.
+Tired of Vietnamese food after days of seafood and vegetarian spring rolls?
+Head over to Baba’s Kitchen, located near the city center in Ho Chi Minh City.

-Some of their famous items include chicken curry, naan, and vindaloo.
-You will also be given free wet tissues and desserts which are complimentary (and complementary) with your meal.
+Popular items include chicken curry, naan, and vindaloo.
+A bonus — complimentary wet tissues and desserts are served with your meal!

 Halal status: uses Halal ingredients